tanimaraeliassantos/city-skyline-app/README.md

 ## Features

-- Navigation bar with clickable links
+- Buildings with different sizes and shapes
-- Adapted to smaller screens
+- Windows of different sizes and shapes
+- Skyline that changes from daytime to nighttime depending on the size of the screen the user is viewing the app.

 ## Technologies